ponbac/ponbac-xyz/src/content/blog/translations-tool.md

 ---
-title: "Validating translations in React with Rust - Part 1: CI validation"
+title: "Validating translations in React with Rust - Part 1: CLI tool"
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: "Solving the problem of missing and unused translations in React with a tool built in Rust."
 pubDate: "Sep 03 2023"
 heroImage: "/pnpm-translations.png"
 ---